2

 For more info, check out my complete NordicTrack Treadmill Guide.

-The 2 brands are actually owned by the same parent company, ICON Fitness (who also owns Bowflex, fyi).
+The 2 brands are actually owned by the same parent company, ICON Fitness (who also owns Bowflex, fyi), so there are plenty of similarities in their lineups.

 Like NordicTrack, most ProForm treadmills come with touchscreen displays and are equipped for streaming workouts through iFit.